Early Life and Education of Salma Hayek: A Complete Timeline

 In 2019, the Pinault family pledged US$113 million to support the reconstruction efforts of Notre Dame Cathedral in Paris, following its destruction in a fire.

-2020: Raised Awareness for Vanessa Guillen's Disappearance
+2020: Awareness for the Disappearance of Vanessa Guillen

 In 2020, Salma Hayek raised awareness through her Instagram for the disappearance of Vanessa Guillen.